richiejp/runltp-ng-1/README.md

     # install LTP using master branch, run syscalls and dio testing suites in qemu VM
     runltp-ng --install=master --sut=qemu:image=folder/image.qcow2 --run-suite syscalls dio

+And `--install` option can be used also by itself to install LTP without executing any suite:

+    # install LTP using master branch
+    runltp-ng --install=master

+    # install LTP in Qemu using master branch
+    runltp-ng --install=master --sut=qemu:image=folder/image.qcow2

 Please use `--help` to check all available options for the commands above.

 The following environment variables are supported and they can be used to